-Many denture wearers have stories related to these incidents but if the false teeth fit properly and are natural looking dentures, you may not be able to tell while kissing someone with false teeth.
+Many denture wearers have stories related to these incidents but if the false teeth fit properly and are natural-looking dentures, you may not be able to tell while kissing someone with false teeth.

 How To Tell If Someone Has Veneers

-However, the care and maintenance of dentures has a lot to do with their overall appearance.
+However, the care and maintenance of dentures have a lot to do with their overall appearance.
 With veneers, they should not be obvious unless stained by foods and beverages or have not been cleaned on a regular basis making them appear different to nearby teeth.

 Sometimes, veneers just do not look right – they can appear bigger and make your teeth stand out.
-But this is dependent on the veneers and the workmanship of the dentist, and is not always an issue.
+But this is dependent on the veneers and the workmanship of the dentist and is not always an issue.

 Signs To Look For To Identify Someone With False Teeth

 Can dentures look natural?
 Yes, they can but their appearance may not be what tips you off to who is or isn’t wearing false teeth.
-Here is a short list of possible signs to watch for:
+Here is a shortlist of possible signs to watch for:

 1. General Appearance of Teeth

-If the person you know suddenly has cleaner, whiter teeth with less signs of decay or staining than before, they could be wearing false teeth.
+If the person you know suddenly has cleaner, whiter teeth with fewer signs of decay or staining than before, they could be wearing false teeth.
 Or, they may have also just had some teeth whitening done.